 - 10:30 PM

 Even though we set off early in the morning, we got held up by traffic jam in San Fernando and Carcar.
 We almost didn’t make it to the 12NN departure.
 Luckily, we arrived just in the nick of time.
-We were one of the two last passengers to board the ship.
+We were among the two last group of passengers to board the ship.

 Where to Stay in Dumaguete